msteudtn/Mat-O-Wahl/readme.md

 - All calculations happen inside the user's browsers
 - No data is collected on a server (optional for statistics - Exception: default access-logging by your webhosting-provider, i.e. IP-address and time)
-- No external files (e.g. Content Delivery Network / CDN, Facebook-plugins, Bootstrap, jQuery) - all included
+- No external files (e.g. Content Delivery Network / CDN, Bootstrap, jQuery, no Social Media-plugin) - all included

 ## LICENSE